 #3 – Cool in the Pool

 Before the game, gather together a bunch of small pool toys (like 25).
 They can be anything from pool noodles to puddle jumpers to splash balls.
-Put them all in a big bucket at one end of a room or field and put a line of tape or spray paint about 100 yards away.
+Put them all in a big bucket at one end of a room or field and put a line of tape or spray paint on the other end.

 For this game, players have to race from the starting line to the bucket at the other end of the room.
 They can use their hands to get items out of the bucket but cannot use their hands to hold the pool toys to return back to the starting line.
 Players have one minute to go back and forth collecting as many pool toys as possible, carrying as many toys back from the bucket on each turn as possible.